julesjs/jules/README.md

 	You can nest conditions of course.
 	Even though the same result can be achieved with oneOf, anyOf, allOf, not, one must argue that this approach to logic is more elegant.

 * **required** {boolean[d03] | array[string][d04]} - Required keyword can be used in two ways.
 If it is a boolean then it can be used as defined in draft 03, which says that the instance validated must not be undefined.
 This can be used in more 'meta' manner, for example labeling that the instance is mandatory.
 If the keyword value is array of strings it behaves as described in draft 04, as a list of required/mandatory pattern names.
-If you desire, you can use the keyword as boolean and provide the required/mandatory properties under **requiredProperities**.
+If you desire, you can use the keyword as boolean and provide the required/mandatory properties under **requiredProperties**.

 * **anyOf** [d04] {array[object:schema]} - One or more provided schemas in an array must validate the instance.
 Value of this keyword MUST be an array and it MUST have one or more valid schemas.